 Many people refrain from insulating their roof spaces properly because they fear the cost.
 At the moment, funding is available for some energy companies to provide free roof and loft insulation.
-Your local council should be able to confirm whether there are free loft insulation initiatives running in your area – such as the one being run by Enact Energy in Devon.
+Your local council should be able to confirm whether there are free loft insulation initiatives running in your area.
 These initiatives are funded by Government grants aimed at improving the energy efficiency of local homes – and may also tie in with Green Deal preparations.

 The Green Deal is another way to finance energy saving home improvements – which come under the heading of weather proofing when they conspire to make your home warmer or more watertight.
 As a general rule, your home expends more energy when it is vulnerable to weather, when you turn the heating up to compensate for temperature and humidity.
 The Green Deal undertakes to offer financing options for homes wishing to improve insulation, or install a new boiler.
 The money borrowed is then paid back through future energy payments – with a “Golden Rule” stating that you should never pay more, with your repayments plus actual fuel costs, than you would have paid if you decided not to go ahead with the improvements.